appcelerator/amplify-tooling/packages/amplify-cli-utils/README.md

-# AMPLIFY CLI Utils
+# Axway CLI Utils

-A common utils library for AMPLIFY CLI and related packages.
+A common utils library for Axway CLI and related packages.

 ## Installation